 Show Directed by a Woman – Helen Shaver, “Vikings” (for the episode “Yol”)

 Show Written by a Woman – Lauren Houseman and Rachelle R. Williams, “Survivor’s Remorse” (another Starz series — really was a great night for the network)

 Show Produced by a Woman – Jessica Goldberg and Michelle Lee, “The Path”Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!